JaniDipti/SQL_Project/Retail_Sales/README.md

 -- Data Analysis & Business Key Problems & Answers

- -- Q.1 Write a SQL query to retrieve all columns for sales made on '2022-11-05
+ To retrieve all columns for sales made on '2022-11-05

 SELECT *
 FROM retail_sales_data
 WHERE sale_date = '2022-11-05';

--- Q.2 Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022
+To retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022

 SELECT *
 FROM retail_sales_data